-A few weeks ago, I was giving a series of talks about the love of God to a group of women in Ocean City, New Jersey.
+A few weeks ago, I was giving a series of talks about the love of God to a group of women from The Church of the Good Samaritan, Paoli at a retreat in Ocean City, New Jersey.
 The talks had a natural progression with straightforward titles: The Love of God as the Foundation of Reality, What Keeps Us from the Love of God?, Receiving the Love of God, and Giving God’s Love Away.

 The main points were fairly obvious:

 - We can, however, receive it into our lives.

 - Then we are invited to give it away.

 But as I was in the middle of speaking during the final talk, I realized that I disagreed with my own title for two reasons.
 One, when we give something away, it implies that we don’t have it anymore.
 But that’s the mysterious beauty of the love of God.
 It is so abundant, so “high and long and wide and deep” (as Paul reflects in Ephesians 3), that we can offer to others love that overflows.
 We aren’t sucked dry as we give love away.
 In fact, if we are sucked dry it means we are giving of ourselves, not of the endless and eternal source of love that God provides.
 (And if you find yourself in this place—which I do, often—let it be an invitation to return to the source of love and receive that love all over again.)

 Two, to say that we “give away” God’s love makes the action seem one dimensional, but one of the wonders of love is the possibility of reciprocity.
 I give help and care to someone without any openness as to what I might receive from that same person.
 That’s not love.
 That’s pity in disguise.
 One-dimensional love allows distance and superiority to remain in place between the two parties.